 - Demonstrate a knowledge of regression analysis and its limitations;

-- Decide which type of regression analysis is appropriate for different types of dependent variables and data structures;
+- To decide which type of regression analysis is appropriate for different types of dependent variables and data structures;

-- Understand and use different types of statistical models, including different variants of logistic regression, multilevel modeling, panel data analysis, and analysis of time-series data.
+- To understand and use different types of statistical models, including different variants of logistic regression, multilevel modeling, panel data analysis, and time-series-crosssection data;

 - Will be familiar with and able to use the statistical software Stata;